LibDiscord/lavalink-os/Readme.md

-How to install and run lavalink on any linux distro.
+How to install and run lavalink on any OS that has java & nodejs.

 ### Installation